 Online Sports Betting is Legal & Live in New Jersey

-There are a number online options for sports betting in NJ.
+There are a number of online options for sports betting in NJ.
 You must be physically located in NJ, and you will be asked to verify your identity should the automated Geocomply tracking system not validate.
 The two largest sportsbook currently operating come from the daily fantasy space in DraftKings Sportsbook and FanDuel Sportsbook.
 Draftkings partnered with Resorts Casinos and FanDuel was recently purchased by Paddy Power Betfair.
 Betfair US has rebranded to the FanDuel Group and partnered with IGT and GAN, which deliver on the technical platform.
 Both products are sleek, easy to use, and up and running for NFL.

 Requirements to Place Wagers in NJ

 In order to place wagers at New Jersey’s online sportsbooks, players must be at least 21 years of age.
 They must also be registered to play in New Jersey.
 Bettors need not necessarily be New Jersey residents, but they must be physically present in the state when the wager is placed.
 In other words, anyone located outside New Jersey may not use the New Jersey-based platforms to place wagers.
 Players who are registered for other forms on online gambling in New Jersey need not repeat their registration simply for the purpose of sports wagering.
 One registration is sufficient for all online wagering in New Jersey.

 How to Bet on Sports in New Jersey

 New Jersey is arguably a king when it comes to online sports betting.
 Indeed, the industry as a whole has New Jersey’s sportsbooks among some of the best out there.